 Recipe FAQs and Expert Tips

 Yes, make sure to spray the bottom of the roasting pan with non-stick cooking spray.
-Put the entire batch of the caramel popcorn in the roasting pan, bake for 4 minutes, take out of the oven, stir up well and bake for another 4 minutes.
+Put the entire batch of caramel popcorn in the roasting pan, bake for 4 minutes, take it out of the oven, stir up well, and bake for another 4 minutes.

 Yes, that's a great idea!
 You can add a cup or two of roasted peanuts, pecans, or cashews to the popcorn before adding the caramel sauce!